Timeline of largest passenger ships

 This is a timeline of the world's largest passenger ships based upon internal volume, initially measured by gross register tonnage and later by gross tonnage.
 This timeline reflects the largest extant passenger ship in the world at any given time.
 If a given ship was superseded by another, scrapped, or lost at sea, it is then succeeded.
 Some records for tonnage outlived the ships that set them - notably the SS Great Eastern, and RMS Queen Elizabeth.
-The term "largest passenger ship" has gradually fallen out of use since the mid-1990s.
-Since that time the title of "largest cruise ship" has largely been given to those confined to cruising rather than transatlantic ocean travel.
+The term "largest passenger ship" has evolved over time to also include ships by length as supertankers built by the 1970s were over 1300 ft long.
+In the modern era "largest passenger ship" has gradually fallen out of use in favor of "largest cruise ship" as the industry has shifted to cruising rather than transatlantic ocean travel.
+While some of these modern cruise ships were later expanded, they did not regain their "largest" titles.